-MFA Alumni Fund Scholarships are given annually by alumni who contribute to the fund in varying amounts—some with larger gifts and some with small contributions.
+MFA Alumni Fund Scholarships are given annually by alumni, who contribute to the fund in varying amounts—some with larger gifts and some with small contributions.
 Our MFA alumni have a high degree of satisfaction, and they wish to pass along the gift of a writer’s education to future generations of writers.
 The MFA Program welcomes contributions to this Fund in any amount.

 The Alice Bagby Scholarship for Excellence in Writing

-The Alice Bagby Scholarship is given annually by an anonymous donor in memory of her grandmother.
+In memory of her grandmother, the Alice Bagby Scholarship is given annually by an anonymous donor.
 The scholarship is named after a teacher and missionary, Alice Bagby, who devoted her life to housing and educating young people, especially needy young women, in the southern state of Rio Grande de Sul, Brazil.
 Alice Bagby was known in the community for her active leadership and for her deeply caring teaching.
 Completely bilingual in Portuguese and English, she was dedicated to the study of languages and to the life of the spirit in communities far from her family's place of origin in Texas.
 The scholarship is given to a deserving student whose work will help exemplify the values of spiritual life in language.

 The Agnes Butler Scholarships are awarded to six distinguished students in the MFA Program.
 Three awards are granted to distinguished new candidates, and three awards are granted to returning students.
 The Agnes Butler Scholarships are made possible by the Agnes Butler Endowment for Literary Excellence, which was established in 1998 through two large gifts to the MFA Program.
 Agnes Butler was the grandmother of an anonymous donor to the program.
-A southern schoolteacher, Ms. Butler earned her master's degree in English while working as a teacher and raising a family.
+A southern schoolteacher, Ms. Butler earned her master's degree in English while working and raising a family.
 A beloved and devoted teacher, Agnes Butler instilled in her students a love for literature, especially her favorites, Wordsworth, Coleridge, Shelley and Keats.

-This scholarship by an anonymous donor in memory of Sor Juana Ines de la Cruz.
+This scholarship is given by an anonymous donor in memory of Sor Juana Ines de la Cruz.
 Born in Mexico City in 1648 and Latin America's finest baroque poet, Sor Juana Ines de la Cruz spent her entire adult life in a convent.
 She is the author of the poetry collection The Overflowing of the Castalian Spring by the Tenth Muse of Mexico and the Respuesta, in which she describes her intellectual history and defends her rights as a woman to education.
 Remarkable for her time, Sor Juana discusses the position of women with astonishing frankness, irony, and thinly veiled anger.

 The Leonard Michaels Scholarship in Fiction honors the work of Leonard Michaels (1933-2003), a noted contemporary writer of fiction and essays.
 Born in New York City of Jewish-American immigrant parents, Michaels was much admired for the economy of his writing; he established a widely imitated, signature style of spare, imagistic prose.
-Author of nine collections, including I Would Have Saved Them If I Could (1975) and The Collected Stories (2007), published posthumously, he taught at U.C.
+Author of nine collections, including I Would Have Saved Them If I Could (1975) and The Collected Stories (2007), he taught at U.C.
 Berkeley for nearly forty years.
 Michaels was the father of three children, Ethan, Jesse and Louisa; he lived in Berkeley until the last few years of his life, which were spent in Italy with Katharine Ogden Michaels